ar-io/ar-io-node/docs/windows-setup.md

    - Once you are in the correct directory, run the following command to start the Docker container:

      ```
-     docker compose up -d --build
+     docker compose up -d
      ```
      - Explanation of flags:
         - `up`: Start the Docker containers.
         - `-d`: Run the containers as background processes (detached mode).

-        - `--build`: Build a new container for the project.
-Use this flag when you make changes to the code or environmental variables.
+      **NOTE**: Effective with Release #3, it is no longer required to include the `--build` flag when starting your gateway.
+Docker will automatically build using the image specified in the `docker-commpose.yaml` file.

    - If prompted by the firewall, allow access for Docker when requested.